This page was last updated on Jan. 4, 2023, with newly obtained records.

 As reported in Soboroff’s Separated, after a meeting with other administration officials at a D.C. law firm, an ORR official reports to Commander Jonathan White that “DHS Policy is working on a family separation policy again, to send all children to ORR.
 They don’t understand that ORR has its own obligations and these types of cases often end up with parent repatriated and kid in our care for months pending home studies, international legal issues, etc.”

 Jonathan Hoffman, assistant DHS secretary for public affairs, writes to several people within DHS: “So I talked with Julia and Stephen Miller yesterday on immigration priorities.
 Stephen and (I believe) Short had a conversation w Gen [John] Kelly to get guidance on plan for selling the immigration priorities.
-Below is their initial draft of DHS items.” (“Julia” is presumably Julia Hahn, a special assistant to the president; “Short” likely refers to White House aide Marc Short.)
+Below is their initial draft of DHS items.”
 The draft is redacted.

 A Congolese asylum-seeker, identified as Ms. L, and her daughter arrive at a port of entry near San Diego and are separated a few days later, according to an American Civil Liberties Union complaint.